Running Python with the GIL Disabled

 sys._is_gil_enabled()

-This will be True
+This command will return True

 on the free-threaded build when the GIL is re-enabled at

-runtime, but should be False
+runtime, and should return False

 before importing any packages.
 Note that